Indian Institutes of Technology: Doctoral

 The IITs also offer the Doctor of Philosophy degree (PhD) as part of their doctoral education programme.
 In it, the candidates are given a topic of academic interest by the ins or have to work on a consultancy project given by the industries.
 The duration of the program is usually unspecified and depends on the specific discipline.
 PhD candidates have to submit a dissertation as well as provide an oral defence for their thesis.
 Teaching Assistantships (TA) and Research Assistantships (RA) are often provided.

 The IITs, along with NITs and IISc, account for nearly 80% of all engineering PhDs in India.
 IITs now allow admission in PhD programs without the mandatory GATE score.

 Culture and student life

 All the IITs provide on-campus residential facilities to the students, research scholars and faculty.
 The students live in hostels (sometimes referred to as halls) throughout their stay in the IIT.
 Students in all IITs must choose among National Cadet Corps (NCC), National Service Scheme (NSS) and National Sports Organisation (NSO) in their first years.
 All the IITs have sports grounds for basketball, cricket, football (soccer), hockey, volleyball, lawn tennis, badminton, athletics and swimming pools for aquatic events.
-Usually the hostels also have their own sports grounds.
+Usually, the hostels also have their own sports grounds.

 Moreover, an Inter IIT Sports Meet is organised annually where participants from all 23 IITs contest for the General Championship Trophy in 13 different sports.
+Along with Inter IIT Cultural Meet and Tech Meet, all of them generally happening on various dates in the month of December every year.